 Discussion session 4 (key points):

 Good start!
 Think about how O&G and science could work together.
 Call for more collaborative effort.
-(Comment Dave)
+(Comment Dave Patterson)

 Are the datasets that were mentioned actually available somewhere?
-(Question by Tom)
+(Question by Tom Wilding)

 data from 25 years ago and further; several 100 surveys and database should exist; the dataset might be very limited to answer questions on decommissioning effects; different perceptions between scientists and industry and data would need to have all metadata to be of interest for the former.
 (Gathered comments on the question)